- BSX Insight

 Sensitive teeth can cause discomfort or pain when cold air passes through them.
-Different people have sensitive teeth.
-Sometimes, however, high sensitivity can be a sign that there is a problem with your teeth.
+Different people have sharp teeth.
+Sometimes, however, high sensitivity can be a sign that there is a problem with your tooth.

-Bruxism refers to when your jaw is clenched or your teeth are clenched.
-This is a common habit that many people make when they are trying to complete a difficult part of their daily routine.
+Bruxism refers to when your jaw is clenched, or your tooth is clenched.
+This is a common habit many people make when trying to complete a difficult part of their daily routine.
 This could be when you push uphill.

-When you exercise your blood flow increases which can cause already tender gums to become more painful.
-An increase in blood flow can cause inflammation and sensitivity at the root of your infected tooth if you have a dental infection.
+When you exercise, your blood flow increases which can cause already tender gums to become more painful.
+An increase in blood flow can cause inflammation and sensitivity at the root of your infected tooth if you have dental infection.